The Hitching Ring now has a new store platform to serve you better. It provides an improved shopping cart and order confirmation experience.

 Lister Bandage Scissors

-Almedic Stainless Steel bandage scissor 7"
+Stainless Steel economy bandage scissor 5.5""

 The flat blunt end is introduced below the bandage, and it glides above the skin to help prevent accidental damage or cutting of the horses skin while cutting the bandage.